Continuous Combinatorics of Abelian Group Actions: Continuous subactions and regular tilings

 We next claim that this action $*$ of $G$ on $M_T$ is free.
 For this suppose $u\in M_T$ and $g\in \Z^2$ are such that $g\star' u=u$.
 We need to show that $g\in H$.
 Note that we have $g\star' m=m$.
 Write $g$ as $\sum_{i\leq k} \zeta_i$ where $\zeta_1, \dots, \zeta_k$ are standard generators of $\Z^2$.
 Consider the element $\bar{x}\in F(2^{\Z^2})$ constructed above, with $(2k+1)^2$ many copies of $\Gcaca$ in its domain.
 Let $\bar{m}\in[\bar{x}]$ correspond to $m\in[x]$.
 Then the comparison argument gives that $g\star \bar{m}$ and $g\star' m$ are in corresponding positions in some copies of $\Gcaca$.
 This implies that there are integers $a_1, a_2$ such that $g\star\bar{m}=(a_1p, -a_2p)\cdot \bar{m}$.
 The comparison argument also gives that $h\star \bar{m}=(p,0)\cdot \bar{m}$ and $h'\star \bar{m}=(0,-p)\cdot \bar{m}$.
 This can be applied to all copies of $\Gcaca$ to conclude that, if $\tilde{m}\in [\bar{x}]$ is in the position corresponding to $m$ within that copy of $\Gcaca$, then $h\star \tilde{m}=(p,0)\cdot \tilde{m}$ and $h'\star \tilde{m}=(0,-p)\cdot \tilde{m}$.
 Repeatedly applying this fact, we get that $g\star\bar{m}=(a_1h+a_2h')\star\bar{m}$.
 Since $\star$ is a free action, we conclude that $g=a_1h+a_2h'\in H$ as required.

 Thus we have shown that $*$ is a free action of $G$ on $M_T$.
-Since both $G$ and $M_T$ are finite, we have that $M_T|= |G|$.
+This in particular implies that $G$ is finite, and that $|M_T|= |G|$.
 Also, since $G=\Z^2/\langle h, h'\rangle$, $|G|$ is also the absolute value of the determinant of the $2\times 2$ matrix $P$ whose rows are the components of $h$ and $h'$, as this represents the volume of the fundamental region of the lattice in $\Z^2$ generated by the vectors $h$ and $h'$.
 Finally, we show that the components of $h$ and $h'$ are all divisible by $p$, which shows that $|\det(P)|\geq p^2$.
 Since $|M_T| \leq |T|=p^2$, it follows that $M_T=T$, a contradiction to the fact that $T$ contains points not in $M$.